manuth/MarkdownConverter/README.md

     The regular expression to replace with the table of contents.
   - `markdownConverter.Document.Attributes`:
     Using this setting you can specify default attributes which are applied to all your documents.
-  - `markdownConverter.HeaderTemplate` and `markdownConverter.FooterTemplate`:
+  - `markdownConverter.Document.HeaderTemplate` and `markdownConverter.Document.FooterTemplate`:
     The html-sourcecode of the header- and footer-section.
 Variable-substituion is supported here as well.
 Page-numbers and similar information can be included as described in the [puppeteer docs](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagepdfoptions).
-  - `markdownConverter.DefaultStyles`:
+  - `markdownConverter.Document.Design.DefaultStyles`:
     Allows you to disable the default styles.
 This might be useful if you want to create your own stylesheet from scratch.
-  - `markdownConverter.StyleSheets`:
+  - `markdownConverter.Document.Design.StyleSheets`:
     A set of stylesheets to include in your document.

 <!--- References -->